 INDEPENDENT DIRECTORS DECLARATION:

 4. None of the relatives of the Independent Director has or had pecuniary relationshipor transaction with the company its holding subsidiary or associate company or theirpromoters or directors amounting to two per cent or more of its gross turnover or totalincome or fifty lakh rupees or such higher amount as may be prescribed whichever islower during the two immediately preceding financial years or during the currentfinancial year;

-5. Independent Director neither himself nor any of his relatives:
+5. Independent Director neither himself nor any of his relatives-

 (i) holds or has held the position of a key managerial personnel or is or has beenemployee of the company or its holding subsidiary or associate company in any of thethree financial years immediately preceding the financial year in which he is proposed tobe appointed;

 (ii) is or has been an employee or proprietor or a partner in any of the threefinancial years immediately preceding the financial year in which he is proposed to beappointed of-

 (iii) Holds together with his relatives two percent. or more of the total voting powerof the company; or

 (iv) is a Chief Executive or Director by whatever name called of any nonprofitorganization that receives twenty-five percent. or more of its receipts from the companyany of its promoters directors or its holding subsidiary or associate company or thatholds two percent or more of the total voting power of the company;

 7. The Company & the Independent Directors shall abide by the provisions specifiedin Schedule IV of the Companies Act 2013.

-Clause 49 of the Listing Agreement mandates that the Board shall monitor and review the Board evaluation framework.
-The Companies Act 2013states that a formal annual evaluationneeds to be made by the Board of its ownperformance and that of its committees andindividual directors.
-Schedule IV of theCompanies Act 2013 states that the performanceevaluation of independent directors shouldbe done by the entire Board of Directorsexcluded the director being evaluated.
+SEBI (Listing Obligations and Disclosures Requirements) Regulations 2015 mandates thatthe Board shall monitor and review the Board evaluation framework.
+The Companies Act 2013states that a formal annual evaluation needs to be made by the Board of its ownperformance and that of its committees and individual directors.
+The Schedule IV of theCompanies Act 2013 states that the performance evaluation of independent directors shouldbe done by the entire Board of Directors excluding the director being evaluated.